Last Updated: January 16, 2026 | Reading Time: 10 minutes

 Some things should stay manual:

 Customer relationships.
 Personal touches matter.
 Don't automate away connection.
+Automated onboarding emails are fine.
+Automated sales calls are not.

 Creative decisions.
 Strategy, positioning, product direction.
 These need human judgment.
+Automation supports decisions but shouldn't make them.

 Edge cases.
 Rare situations where automation breaks or creates more problems than it solves.
+If it happens once a quarter, manual is fine.

 Things you don't understand yet.
 Automate processes you know well.
 Not processes you're still figuring out.
+Manual work is how you learn the process.

 Start Today